Etudes and Idylls: Piano music by Agnes Tyrrell (1846-1883)

 Agnes assigned opus numbers to only some of her pieces.
 Fortunately the archive has catalogued all of her documents, and those numbers are perfect for keeping track of Agnes’s works.
 I don’t know what the A stands for—I’m sure it’s not Agnes—but it’s quite handy that it happens to be her first initial.

-Agnes did publish her Concert Etudes Op.48/A837, and she did get a positive review from the Neue Zeitschrift für Musik, the most important music journal of the day, but the etudes almost immediately fell out of print.
-The original edition also has lots of errors.
+Agnes did publish her Concert Etudes Op.48/A837, and she got a rave review from the Neue Zeitschrift für Musik, the most important music journal of her time: “These works belong in the hearts, and on the music desks, of all advanced pianists.”
+But the etudes almost immediately fell out of print, and the original edition has lots of errors.
 I’m in the process of publishing a better edition from the handwritten manuscripts with Certosa Verlag, a German music publisher dedicated to publishing music by women, and that edition will be out soon.
-I will be recording the Agnes etudes next summer.
+I will be recording the Agnes etudes this summer.

 Agnes designated her etudes as Book One and Book Two, and I’m performing them in those groupings.
 These etudes do exactly what a good etude does: demand and develop a specific virtuoso technique.
 Practicing them is making me a better pianist, and I’m really grateful to Agnes for that.
 It’s also giving me a real appreciation of the amazing human brain.
 Many times now I’ve had the experience where I’m practicing a passage slowly, because that’s the only way I can play it, and of course I’ve never heard it played at full speed because there are no recordings, but I wake up in the morning with the music in my head up to tempo.

 I think of the Idyll in G major, A860 as “Olivia.”
 My wonderful student collaborator and assistant, Riley Dunbar, and I worked hard last year on preparing the orchestral score and parts for Agnes’s Overture in E flat.
 Last spring the overture was part of Frauenorchesterprojekt, a women’s orchestra festival in Berlin, and we got to go.
 I’ll never forget it.
 As part of the festival I performed an afternoon recital and premiered this Idyll.
 Riley’s partner Olivia singled out this piece: “I really liked that one.”
 So I think of this as Olivia’s Idyll.
 This piece feels timeless to me: there are some moments towards the end that I swear belong in a jazz ballad.
-This piece is currently unpublished but Riley and I are working on making it available on IMSLP.
+I think of Idyll in F major, A860 no. 2 as “Lollipop,” though of course Agnes didn’t, because the main motif reminds me of the munchkin song in the classic The Wizard of Oz movie: “We represent the Lollipop Guild.”
+These pieces are currently unpublished but Riley and I are working on making them available on IMSLP.

 Thank you for being one of the first audiences to hear this music!